SarangGami/Bank-Marketing-Effectiveness-Prediction-supervised-learning/README.md

 # **Best Models to Achieve our Objective :-**

-### 🥇 RandomForestRegressor with hyperparameter tuning 🥇
+### 🥇 RandomForestClassifier with hyperparameter tuning 🥇

 ![Screenshot 2023-03-16 095827](https://user-images.githubusercontent.com/121340232/225812323-32919939-980c-4b34-a870-970d4a0bb618.png)